dinarly/Story/README.md

 Available both as interactive DINARLY e-learning (3d or comic book modes) and also in e-book formats.

+The initial courses will be focused on: Artificial Intelligence, Quantum Mechanics, Coding and Mathematics.

 The plan is to have both interactive and pre-rendered visualisations — and also — videogames.
 These will be implemented using WebAssembly using the Godot and Bevy game engines.
 Additionally, Blender 3d will be used for pre-rendered visuals.

 [![Interactive visualisations](/img/visualisations.jpg)](https://www.youtube.com/watch?v=XoGHKp3PiHQ "Interactive visualisations")